C2DH/maison-du-son/_objects/PhilipsGhettoblaster.md

 ## List of sources - thematic room (Radio Luxembourg – RTL)

 A diverse number of photos from the beginnings of Radio Luxembourg are on this website:

--	History of Radio Luxembourg and its English service | RadioLuxembourg. (n.d.). http://www.radioluxembourg.co.uk/?page_id=2
+--	History of Radio Luxembourg and its English service | RadioLuxembourg. (n.d.). http://www.radioluxembourg.co.uk/?page_id=2

+This virtual exhibition has a lot of useful sources:

-“Radio Luxembourg: The Virtual Exhibition” supervised by Prof. Andreas Fickers; a selection of interesting sources for the museum room:
+-- “Radio Luxembourg: The Virtual Exhibition” supervised by Prof. Andreas Fickers; a selection of interesting sources for the museum room:
--	Storymaps
+-	*Storymaps*

 o	Camarlinghi, B. (2016).
 Radio Luxembourg and the other Radio Stations.
 H-EUROPE. https://h-europe.uni.lu/?page_id=3269
--	Timeline
+-	*Timeline*

 o	The History of RTL – Timeline (2016).
 H-EUROPE. https://h-europe.uni.lu/?page_id=3284

--	Oral history interviews
+-	*Oral history interviews*

 o	Adao, K. and Correia, M. (2016).
 Interview: Benny Brown.
 H-EUROPE. https://h-europe.uni.lu/?page_id=5269

--	Posts:
+-	*Posts:*

 o	Floener, N. (2016).
 From Military Fortress to Broadcasting Station: the Villa Louvigny.
 H-EUROPE. https://h-europe.uni.lu/?page_id=3499